graphcommerce-org/graphcommerce/docs/content/framework/typography.md

 independent from the semantic underlying element.
 In the example above, the variant prop is used to render a `<h4>` semantic element with h1 styling.

-## Changing font styles and sizes
+## Changing font styles and font sizes

-Font styles are part of the global styles in /components/index.ts:
+Font styles are part of the global styles in /components/index.ts.
+Changes to font-size and other properties can be made here:

 ```
   h1: {